jo-makar/esp8266-toolbox/README.md

 for RSA encryption and decryption.

 # SMTP client framework
-A simple SMTP SSL client is available in smtp/.
+A simple SMTP client is available in smtp/.

+Currently only supporting non-SSL/TLS SMTP providers (eg SMTP2GO).

-It currently depends on the included third-party library [BearSSL](http://www.bearssl.org).
-To rebuild BearSSL, run `(cd bearssl-0.5; make CONF=esp8266)`.
+[BearSSL](http://www.bearssl.org) support forthcoming, to rebuild run `(cd bearssl-0.5; make CONF=esp8266)`.

 The account information (host, port, etc) are stored in flash with other user